27 Full Sun Perennials For Sun-Drenched Gardens

 - Hardy to USDA zone 5

 Learn More: Did you know that Russian Sage can be used to make a beautiful natural blue fabric dye?
-Check out our list of flowers that can be used to make natural dyes!
+Check out our list of flowers that can be utilized to make natural dyes!

 Salvias love the sun a lot; the more daylight, the better for these sun-loving perennials.
-Sage blooms with showy spikes of blue/ purple flowers that create a beautiful display.
+Sage plants bloom with showy spikes of blue/ purple flowers that create a beautiful display.
 These herbaceous perennials will grow in almost any well-drained soil.

 Plant sage in direct sunlight in rocky gardens, herb gardens, and a perennial border with other drought-tolerant plants.